2024 National Survey of Early Care & Education

 Questions?

-Have you been invited to participate in the survey?
+If your household participated in the 2024 NSECE, thank you for your contribution!
+Was your household selected to participate in the Household Follow-up Survey?
 Experiencing technical difficulties?
 For questions, please contact us or view the FAQ at the bottom of this page.

 Impact

-The National Survey of Early Care and Education is the only study aimed at better understanding the people and programs throughout the country that take care of America’s children and the services that they provide.
-The study was first conducted in 2012 and again in 2019.
-We are now collecting new information to inform policies and practices to support early care and education providers.
+The National Survey of Early Care and Education is the only survey aimed at better understanding the people and programs throughout the country that take care of America’s children and the services that they provide.
+The survey was first conducted in 2012 and again in 2019.
+The 2024 NSECE recently concluded, and we are now following up with household respondents to gather additional information about their child care experiences and needs.

 NORC at the University of Chicago (NORC) is conducting this study.
 NORC is an independent, nonpartisan research institution that helps federal agencies, decision-makers, and nonprofits make better decisions through data and analysis.
 For more information about us, please visit www.norc.org.

-Your household was scientifically selected from all household addresses in the U.S. to participate in this study.
+Your household was scientifically selected to participate in this survey from all households that participated in the 2024 NSECE.
 It is important for us to hear from every selected household to get a complete picture of the availability and use of early care and education in your area.
 You represent many other households like yours across the nation and cannot be replaced.

 Your participation will help the nation’s policy makers and local agencies get a clearer picture of families’ needs for child care and how to better support working families that rely on these services.